How is the real estate market doing in Elmhurst, IL?

 Is it a Buyers' Market or a Sellers' Market in Elmhurst, IL?

 In order to determine if it is a Buyers' Market or a Sellers' Market we need to look at the absorption rate in Elmhurst, IL.
 The absorption rate is calculated by determining how long the current inventory of homes on the market would take to sell based on the previous month's buying rate (how many homes were sold last month).
-On June 01, 2019 there were 406 current listings on the market in Elmhurst.
-There were 66 homes sold in Elmhurst during May 2019.
-That means as of June 01, 2019 there is an inventory of 6.15 months.
-That indicates that it is currently a Buyers' Market.
+On September 01, 2021 there were 245 current listings on the market in Elmhurst.
+There were 55 homes sold in Elmhurst during August 2021.
+That means as of September 01, 2021 there is an inventory of 4.45 months.
+That indicates that it is currently a Neutral or Balanced Market.

-So it is currently a Buyers' Market, but where is the market headed?
+So it is currently a Neutral or Balanced Market, but where is the market headed?
 In order to determine where the market is headed, we need to compare the number of newly listed homes last month to the number of sold homes last month.
 That will show us if inventory was increasing or decreasing last month.
-As stated above, there were 66 homes sold last month.
-There were 173 new listings last month.
-That means that the inventory is increasing, which is a strong indicator that the market is heading toward a stronger Buyers' Market.
+As stated above, there were 55 homes sold last month.
+There were 121 new listings last month.
+That means that the inventory is increasing, which is a strong indicator that the market is heading toward a Buyers' Market.

 Thank you for contacting Bowers Realty Group.
 One of our agents will respond to you shortly.